gvwilson/sdxpy/src/ftp/index.md

 ---
+abstract: >
+    A typical web application is made up of clients that send messages to servers and then wait for them to respond.
+    This chapter shows how they work at a low level by building a simple low-level client-server program to move files from one machine to another.
 syllabus:
 -   Every computer on a network has a unique IP address.
 -   The Domain Name System (DNS) translates human-readable names into IP addresses.